False vacuum decay rates, more precisely: Functional determinants for an TEXT background and the Gel'fand-Yaglom method

 \subsection{Divergences and renormalisation}

 The sum

 is divergent.
-This is not surprising as we are calculating the one-loop effective action whose divergence can only be removed by counterterms.
+This is not surprising because we are calculating the one-loop effective action whose divergence can only be removed by counterterms.
 Formally, we can write the renormalised one-loop effective action as

 where $S_0[\varphi]$ is the classical action, $\Delta S[\varphi]= D[\varphi]/2$, and $S_{\rm ct}[\varphi]$ is the contribution from the counterterms.
 In the renormalised effective action, all the couplings (including mass parameters) are now renormalised ones.
-Different renormalisation schemes define different counterterms and renormalised couplings.
+The details of the counterterms and renormalised couplings depend on the renormalisation scheme..
 In the $\overline{\rm MS}$ scheme, we have